Headless WebAuthn | Teleport

 Step 1/3.
 Configuration

-A v12.2+ Teleport cluster capable of WebAuthn is automatically capable of Headless WebAuthn without any additional configuration.
+A Teleport cluster capable of WebAuthn is automatically capable of Headless WebAuthn without any additional configuration.

 Optional: make Headless WebAuthn the default auth connector